brc/helloworld-web/README.md

 Run](https://cloud.google.com/run) in two US regions (east and west), as controlled by the [`cloudbuild.yaml`](./cloudbuild.yaml) file in this repo (more below under the [**CI/CD**](#cicd) section).
-New regions can be added to `cloudbuild.yaml` and provisioned very easily as product demand grows.
+New regions can be added to the file and provisioned very easily as product demand grows.

 These Run services are only accessible _internally_ (*i.e.*, NOT by the public Internet), but they are pool members of an external HTTPS (L7) load balancer.